informatimago/theorie-relative-de-la-monnaie/source-en/definitions.rst

-non-contractual currency (which is not subject of a voluntary acceptation) is an act contrary to the human rights, of being able to dispose of one's life, the economic side, and a violation of the consitutional principle of freedom and equality.
+non-contractual currency (which is not subject of a voluntary acceptation) is an act contrary to the human rights, of being able to dispose of one's life, the economic side, and a violation of the constitutional principle of freedom and equality.

-Therefore, at lesat in a real democracy, the official currency can be really accepted, only if it is the result of a democratic elaboration in its definition, its validation, its acceptation, its modification or its abandonment.
+Therefore, at least in a real democracy, the official currency can really be accepted only if it is the result of a democratic elaboration in its definition, its validation, its acceptation, its modification or its abandonment.